Baskervil History, Family Crest & Coats of Arms

-Burke, John Bernard, The Roll of Battle Abbey.
-London: Edward Churton, 26, Holles Street, 1848, Print.
 Of this line one of the earliest records of the name was Sir Richard Baskerville of Erdisley who represented the county of Hereford in parliament in 1295.
 His wife was daughter of Rees ap Griffith, Prince of South Wales.

-Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
-Wiltshire: Heraldry Today, 1901.
-Print.
-(ISBN 0-900455-44-6) Shropshire had the following early records: Roger de Bascrevill (reign of Henry III); and Nesta de Baskervill.
+Roger de Bascheruilla was listed in Gloucestershire in 1127.
+Shropshire had the following early records: Roger de Bascrevill (reign of Henry III); and Nesta de Baskervill.
 The Hundredorum Rolls of 1273 listed Hugh de Baskerville in Shropshire.

 Some of the family have been well established at Winterbourne-Basset since early times.
 "Some property here formerly possessed by the Baskervilles has descended to Lord Holland.
 The church is a small ancient edifice with a neat tower, containing portions in the early and later English styles; it has a handsomely carved font, and in one of the aisles is a singularly elegant window: the chief monuments are of the family of Baskerville, who long resided here."

 Important Dates for the Baskervil family

-Another 251 words (18 lines of text) covering the years 1922, 1936, 1295, 1314, 1315, 1572, 1597, 1592, 1615, 1640, 1597, 1668, 1630 and 1720 are included under the topic Early Baskervil History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Baskervil research.
+Another 126 words (9 lines of text) covering the years 1922, 1936, 1295, 1314, 1315, 1572, 1597, 1592, 1615, 1640, 1597, 1668, 1630, 1720, 1574 and 1641 are included under the topic Early Baskervil History in all our PDF Extended History products and printed products wherever possible.

 Baskervil Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Baskervil include Baskerville, Baskervile, Baskervill, Baskerfield, Baskervyle, Basquill and many more.

 Early Notables of the Baskervil family (pre 1700)

-Another 56 words (4 lines of text) are included under the topic Early Baskervil Notables in all our PDF Extended History products and printed products wherever possible.
+Another 70 words (5 lines of text) are included under the topic Early Baskervil Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Baskervil family to Ireland

-Another 41 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Some of the Baskervil family moved to Ireland, but this topic is not covered in this excerpt.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Baskervil family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Baskervils to arrive on North American shores: Mary and Robert Baskerville who settled in Virginia in 1635; Richard Baskerville who settled in New England in 1634.
 A Baskerfield settled in Heatherton in the St. Georges district of Newfoundland..